 Now that the weather is warmer, it’s time to head outdoors to exercise.
-And if you want to take your walking routine up a notch, why not hit the trails and try hiking?
+If you want to take your walking routine up a notch, why not hit the trails and try hiking?
 Whether you live in a big city, the suburbs, or in a rural area, you can easily take a hike through a local park, a woodsy part of town with well-marked trails, or on the beach (sand makes for a great workout!) — or check out Rails to Trails to find old railroad tracks that have been converted to trails in your area.

-Hiking not only challenges your muscles in new ways and helps you lose weight faster, it’s also a great opportunity to get in touch with nature, relieve stress, and enjoy the fresh air.
+Hiking not only challenges your muscles in new ways and helps you lose weight faster, it’s also a great way to get in touch with nature, relieve stress, and enjoy the fresh air.
 Bring the family along!

 If you’re a hiking newbie, follow these tips before you head outdoors: